jasonlll88/GitlabCICDJavaSpringKubernetesAWS/README.md

 This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

 If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.

+### 1 Run Locally

+If you want to run the project locally create the docker image, run the following command inside the folder of the project

+`docker build . --tag <name_of_image:version_of_image>`

+then run the container of that image

+`docker run -P <name_of_image:version_of_image>`

+the -P option is used to map the port inside docker (the expose in the dockerfile) to the host.

+### 2 Update changes to gitlab